microsoft/accessibility-insights-windows/docs/Overview.md

 --- | ---
 AccessibilityInsights | Provide the UI for most users.
 This application is built using WPF.
 AccessibilityInsights.CommonUxComponents | Provide non-specialized visual elements used by the main app and extensions.
 This allows the main app and extensions to share ux components that are unrelated to the runtime.
+AccessibilityInsights.DesktopUI | Provide platform-specific (Windows) implementations of platform-agnostic UI abstractions.
+This includes things like element highlighters.
+AccessibilityInsights.Extensions | Provide extension points that allow certain non-core functionality to be implemented in a loosely coupled way.
 AccessibilityInsights.SharedUx | Provide visual elements used by the main app.
 This code is in a separate assembly for historical reasons.
 AccessibilityInsights.WebApiHost | Provide a local service that exposes scanning functionality on locally running applications.
-AccessibilityInsights.Automation | Provide a layer that wraps key actions behind a simplified interface.
+Axe.Windows.Automation | Provide a layer that wraps key actions behind a simplified interface.
 This layer can then be used either from a .NET application or from PowerShell scripts.

 #### Extensions
 Extensions are intended to allow loose coupling of non-core code.
 They build upon the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).
 At the moment, extensions provide the following capabilities: